 Christmas Day Eucharist, 9.30am at St David’s Church only.
 NO Christmas Morning Service at St Michael’s this year.

-Visitor or regular, you will be most welcome to join us at 11pm on Christmas Eve as the Choir sings Carols, or at 11.30pm for the start of our joyful Midnight Mass of the Nativity of our Lord Jesus Christ.
-Sung Mass and Blessing of the Crib, by candlelight, with a little celebration afterwards.
+Visitor or regular, you will be most welcome to join us at 11pm on Christmas Eve for some Carols, or at 11.30pm for the start of our joyful Midnight Mass of the Nativity of our Lord Jesus Christ.
+Sung Mass and Blessing of the Crib, by candlelight; sadly NO little celebration afterwards.

 Music for 2018 – Hymns: 26 : 29 : 30 (omit vv3-5).
 Setting: Mass in F Sumsion.
 Motet: O Magnum Mysterium, Byrd.

 Beautiful Poster (from last year) available from link box below, scroll down quite some way.